stehrn/twelve_factor/README.md

 #### What to do with shared code
 We don't have any code shared across yet since we only have one small app, but if we did, then time would be spent refactoring it out to a new repo, and referenced in the original app as a _library_ through dependency management.

-The new repo will have its own build and release process allowing the library and the library clients to evolve at their own pace.
+The new repo will have it's own build and release process allowing the library and the library clients to evolve at their own pace.
 This is all about reducing the risk of breaking something and will generally save time in the long run.
 Just be aware the code been refactored out should have a different velocity of change unrelated to the app - if the app and library are frequently released together then they're too coupled and proably should not have been separated.

 #### Versions
 Use [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) and [feature branches](https://martinfowler.com/bliki/FeatureBranch.html) to support different versions of the app in the same repo.
 The demo project makes use of feature branches to demonstrate some of the enhancements (normally feature branches would be merged back to master and deleted to keep things trim).